 Colossians 1:10 – that you may walk worthy of the Lord, fully pleasing Him, being fruitful in every good work and increasing in the knowledge of God;

 Have you been living your life in a way that pleases the Lord?
 Have your actions lined up with how God would want you to act?
-Do you believe your life is under the control of the Holy Spirit?
+Is your thought life under the control of the Holy Spirit?
 When your mind is able to be influenced by God your actions will follow.
-The challenge for you this week is to be pleasing to the Lord in everything you do.
-From the moment you wake up each day, make a conscientious effort to put God first.
+Your challenge this week is to aim to please the Lord in everything you do.
+From the moment you wake up each day, make a concerted effort to put God first.
 Thank Him for the new day ahead of you and the opportunities before you.
 Ask Him to equip you for the events of the day and be with you every step of the way.
-Throughout your day invite the presence of God to be evident in everything you do and in the ways you communicate with others.
+Throughout your day invite the presence of the Holy Spirit to be evident in everything you do and in the ways you communicate with others.
 Take time to read the word and meditate on the things you discover in the scriptures.
 At the close of your day be grateful for what He has done in you and through you.
 Consider journaling the events of the day and how much you accomplished with the Lord by your side.
 These things will most definitely please your Father in heaven and you will be enriched by doing them.
 God bless you.

 Signup to receive these challenges in your email by clicking here.